alextle0125/phase_0_unit_1/week_3/1_git_started/my_solution.md

 <p>'git checkout' is used for navigating between repos or branches.
 It allows you to move and look at the repository or branch that you specify.</p>

 #### clone
-<p>'git glone' allows you to copy a repository into a new repository.</p>
+<p>'git clone' allows you to copy a repository into a new repository.</p>

 #### commit
 <p>'git commit' takes the files and changes made in the staging area of the current repo and updates the repo with the modifications. 'git commit' takes a "snapshot" of the modifications made - providing version control.</p>